SaraMoad/saraMoad/README.md

-### Hi there 👋
+### Hi there, I'm Sara 👋

 I previously had a career as a professional dancer and educator, before changing into full-stack development (Big change I know 😉).
 I have recently completed a training program through _nology where I learnt a variety of languages and frameworks in preparation for a software engineer role with a partnered company.
 Currently I am working on a few personal full-stack projects and developing my current skills.

-Social Links:
+#### Social Links:
 [![LinkedIn](https://img.shields.io/badge/Sara--Moad-grey?logo=linkedin&logoColor=0A66C2&labelColor=lightgrey)](https://www.linkedin.com/in/sara-moad-39b3b3255/)

-- 🔭 I’m currently working on an Employee Creator Full-Stack Application and a bingo-card Generator application for Girls Programming Network's morning games.
+🔭 I’m currently working on an Employee Creator Full-Stack Application and a bingo-card Generator application for Girls Programming Network's morning games.

 ## I've got skills in...